-Autumn House will accept full-length manuscripts in all genres for publication consideration from September 1, 2021, to November 1, 2021 (or we reach 300 manuscripts).
-We especially encourage manuscripts that don’t quite fit our full-length prize guidelines, including novellas, hybrid manuscripts, etc.
+Autumn House accepts full-length manuscripts in all genres for publication consideration; we especially encourage manuscripts that don’t quite fit our full-length prize guidelines, including novellas, hybrid manuscripts, etc. The open call reading period is on hiatus for 2022; please check in next year for more information.